List of Terms

 Continua: Benchmarks for Learning

 There is a UCDS continuum for Reading, for Writing, for Math and for Reflective Thinking.
 The continua serve as benchmarks for learning at each developmental stage and directly inform curriculum design and instruction at each level.
 Teachers use continua descriptors as a framework for communicating with parents/guardians and with each other about a child’s growth.
 Teachers mark the descriptors that exemplify exhibited learning behaviors to create a picture of each child as a learner.
-Students’ progress is marked on the continua in January and June.
-Each continua document has been created in house by the UCDS faculty over several years of development.
-Continua are reviewed and updated regularly by the UCDS faculty.
+Students’ progress is marked on the continua in winter and spring.

 UCDS encourages an individualized and multi-faceted approach to learning.
 Assessment at UCDS is authentic.
 Students also participate in standardized tests in order to practice more standard test-taking skills.
 The Educational Records Bureau (ERB) Comprehensive Testing Program is given annually to students in the third and fourth grades.
 This testing instrument is the one used by most established independent schools.
 The reasons for this choice are as follows: